-Nonetheless, grouping words together under this term is a far more fascinating way because ties to real-life about natural genders of nouns conspicuously seen on some animate nouns like "girl," lioness," while this is not the case with most nouns, especially with inanimate ones such as "book," "dream."
+Nonetheless, grouping words together under this term is a far more fascinating way because ties to real-life about natural genders of nouns are conspicuously seen on some animate nouns like "girl," lioness," while this is not the case with most nouns, especially with inanimate ones such as "book," "dream."
 This makes it rather difficult to perceive the connection between word and its grammatical gender, thus assigning grammatical genders to words is often considered as a bizarre and somewhat random task.

 Despite differences of opinions over the number of the languages existing on the Earth, philologists roughly calculate that nearly twenty-five percent of the languages in existence use grammatical genders.
-It can be perplexing for the speakers of genderless languages to encounter words with grammatical genders in other languages, yet this is, in fact, guite a common phenomenon.
+It can be perplexing for the speakers of genderless languages to encounter words with grammatical genders in other languages, yet this is, in fact, quite a common phenomenon.
 To illustrate most Indo-European languages make use of grammatical genders, so do some others in the Middle East and Africa.
 German, Spanish, Russian, Arabic, and Hebrew, among others, all differ in numbers of grammatical genders.
 A typical division often appears to be a male-female group.
-Another includes adding a third - neuter - gender.
+Another includes adding a third -neuter -gender.

 For instance, most Romance languages today only have the male-female distinction, German, Dutch, and the Slavic languages can be a few examples for those that have introduced the additional neuter gender.
 The Indo-European languages, all the modern Turkic languages, Chinese, Japanese, Korean, Bengali, all the Austronesian languages, Persian and Central Kurdish, all the Uralic languages such as Hungarian, Finnish and Estonian include genderless languages.

-Figure 1
+49 2 Figure 1

-Even a complex system of grammatical gender existed in Old-English, the forefather of the modern-day version.
-At the same time most features of this classification vanished throughout the history.
-However, some remaining still stick around in modern English, the most obvious example of which are the personal pronouns ("he," "she," "it") and a few words in use that have distinct male-female forms such as "steward stewardess," "waiter-waitress," "god-goddess."
+50 Even a complex system of grammatical gender existed in Old-English, the forefather of the modern-day version.
+51 At the same time most features of this classification vanished throughout the history.
+However, some remaining 52 still stick around in modern English, the most obvious example of which are the personal pronouns ("he," "she," 53 at the same that here distinct much formal formation of the personal pronound ("he," "she,"

+"it") and a few words in use that have distinct male-female forms such as "stewardstewardess," "waiter-waitress," "god-goddess."

 Interestingly enough, although Scandinavian languages share familiar linguistic peculiarities, to some extent, different gender systems are used in the aforementioned languages.
-That is to say, while the masculine, feminine, and neuter division is specific to Norwegian words, the masculine and feminine have merged into one common gender being used to ascribing to people in Swedish and Danish.
+That is to say, while the masculine, feminine, and neuter division is specific to Norwegian words, the masculine and feminine have merged into one common gender being used to ascribing and Danish.